malcolmholmes/pico-clock-green-python/README.md

   core functionality of the clock (alarms/time setting, etc) remains to be implemented.

+> **Status**: This code is changing a lot at present, as all the necessary features are added.
+Please expect change, and please expect classes and APIs to change.

 ## Instructions (Linux)
 * Flash MicroPython onto the Pico.
 * Install `ampy` from AdaFruit.